Miami Marine Stadium

 The symbol of modernity of a growing city

-The stadium was included on the 2010 World Monuments Watch.
-We partnered with the National Trust for Historic Preservation and Friends of Miami Marine Stadium to undertake a structural feasibility study that demonstrated the reuse potential for Miami Marine Stadium.
+After the inclusion of the site on the Watch, we partnered with the National Trust for Historic Preservation and Friends of Miami Marine Stadium to undertake a structural feasibility study that demonstrated the reuse potential for the facility.
 In 2012, Miami commissioners voted 3-2 in favor of renovation after years of campaigning by Friends of Miami Marine Stadium.
 For the citizens of Miami, the stadium represents the modernity of a growing city and the international cultural influences that helped shape it.
-These kinds of sites remain under-recognized for their innovative use of materials and skillful design; consequently there is a lack of understanding of their significance and value to the community.